Last Updated on 2025/04/05 Scaling Stateless Components

 5 Conclusion

-In the cloud assignment, we will use k6 to test various scenarios as described in the task sheet and evaluate how your service performs.
-It will be beneficial to be familiar with how this type of testing works.
+In the cloud infrastructure assignment6, we will use k6 to test various scenarios as described in the task sheet and evaluate how your service performs.
+You will want to be familiar with how load testing works, so that you can test your scalable implementation.

 References

-[1] B. Webb and R. Thomas, “Distributed systems II slides,” March 2024. https://csse6400.uqcloud.net/slides/distributed2.pdf.
+[2] B. Webb and R. Thomas, “Distributed systems II,” March 2024. https://csse6400.uqcloud.net/handouts/distributed2.pdf.

 1OSI layer 7: Application, in this case HTTP/HTTPS/etc